 When you have a picture of how prison looks, sounds and feels, contrast this with the polar opposite – What is paradise like?

-This is what is important to your clients.
+This is important to your clients.

 We then dive a little deeper.
 What does paradise look, sound and feel like?
-For the most part it will be the polar opposite of the prison state.
+For the most part, it will be the polar opposite of the prison state.

 What does the problem look sound and feel like AFTER you have worked your magic?

 Listen to the language your clients use so you can echo their words in your messaging.
 Hang around in the same Facebook groups, or LinkedIn, or wherever your audience congregates.